-Last week I posed you the question (that giveaway is ending today by the way) of what’s your biggest challenge in studying the Bible and teaching the Bible to your kids.
+Last week I posed you the question of what’s your biggest challenge in studying the Bible and teaching the Bible to your kids.
 Over and over again I saw variations of “I don’t know how to study the Bible with my kids.”
 So, let’s talk about how to study the Bible, and how to use this in Bible lessons with your kids.

 “It’s hard because I don’t know how to study the Bible myself.”

 You’re right, it is a challenge to teach your kids something you don’t know yet.

 Yesterday I went to our church’s annual ministry training.
 At the start of the day, our pastor told about the person who discipled him in college.
 It started with another guy at the college asking him to go with him to a college Sunday School class, then it progressed to meeting one on one for a Bible study.
 It was an amazing story, and at the end, he told us the guy who discipled him was only a year older than him at 19 years old.